iams3cond/misc/labs/212/lab7.md

 <img src="https://github.com/dtwelch/misc/blob/master/labs/212/figures/split.png" width="400">

-If you have a tree has an odd number of nodes, find the middle node in the output (this will be the topmost root) then proceeed to split each left and right subtree in the manner described above.

 This isn't a very scalable or foolproof method by any means, but it's good enough to help one draw out smaller, hand-built trees -- which is something you will likely want to do in this lab when trying make sense of the output after various insertions and removals.